This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Preheat the oven to 325°F.

-- Arrange the sliced ham into two rows in a 9 x 13-inch baking dish.
+- Prep and bake the ham.
+Arrange the sliced ham into two rows in a 9 x 13-inch baking dish.
 Pour the glaze over the ham and cover with foil.
-Place in the preheated 350°F oven until the ham is warmed through, 20-25 minutes.
-Remove the ham from the oven and turn the heat to broil.
-Remove the foil and place the ham under the broiler approximately 6 inches.
-Broil until the glaze begins to caramilize, 2-3 minutes.4 lbs boneless, cured ham quarters
+Place in the preheated 325°F oven until the ham is warmed through, 20-25 minutes.4 lbs boneless, cured ham quarters